Azure/c-util/samples/async_op_samples_int/README.md

 ##### Notes

 The complexity here comes in how to track a list of pending `async_op`s which need to be cancelled at some time, but also need to be cleaned up if they complete on their own.
+Note that there are multiple ways to handle this list tracking and this is just one way.

+##### Steps

+API:

+1. Create an ASYNC_OP for the operation context
+2. Any context needed is stored in `async_op->context`
+3. Initialize the ll_async_op to `NULL`
+4. Store the async_op from the LL in a temporary variable
+5. Take an additional reference on the async_op, we have 1 reference for storing in the list (`async_op`), and 1 reference for the async work callback (`async_op_ref_for_callback`)
+6. Start the async work, passing the `async_op_ref_for_callback` as the context
+7. Store the ll_async_op in the context on success so that it can be canceled
+8. Take a lock to synchronize with close accessing the list of pending operations
+9. If the module is not closing, add this operation to the list of pending operations
+10. Mark this operation as in the list
+11. If the module is closing, we need to cancel this operation
+12. And release the reference on the `async_op`

+Callback:

+1. Remove this item from the list of pending operations under the lock and release the list reference on the async op
+2. ...unless it was already removed during the start of a cancel
+3. Do any processing and call the callback based on the result
+4. Clean up the `async_op`

+Close (in the "closing" callback of `sm_close_begin_with_cb`):

+1. Get a temporary list to copy all operations under the lock so we can call cancel outside of the lock
+2. Mark the module as closing to prevent new operations from being added
+3. Remove each operation from the list
+4. ...and add it to the temporary list
+5. Marking it as not in the list
+6. Outside of the lock, call cancel on each operation in the temporary list, and release the reference on the `async_op`